rich-dobbs-13440/chromatofore-octoprint-plugin/raw_README.md

 - Enhancement: Allow specifying board addresses via jumper checkboxes, complementing hexadecimal input.
 - Enhancement: Analyze configuration and report potential channel conflicts.
 - Enhancement: Require confirmation before deleting an acuator.
+- Enhancement: Wizard to guide user through initial configuration, such as how to print out 3d parts, assemble, and get an initial settings for the number of actuators that they are using.
-- Enhancement: Create a log specific the Chromatofore plugin, to assist in troubleshooting.
+- Enhancement: Create a log specific to the Chromatofore plugin, to assist in troubleshooting.
+- Investigation: Installation on a clean machine, especially how to handle access to I2c, and I2c bus speed.
 - Technical Debt: Use ES6 classes and mark variables as public or private.